danielle-gan/run-buddy2/README.md

 # Run Buddy, Inc

 Welcome to the Run Buddy landing page repository!
-This README provides an overview of the project, including its features, structure, and instructions for setting up the project locally.
+This README provides an overview of the project, including its features, structure, and instructions for setting up the project locally. **Note**: This repository was forked from a template from UConn Coding Bootcamp.

 ## Table of Contents
 - [Project Overview](#project-overview)